Ott Tänak: 2022

 With new regulations mandating the use of a hybrid system in place for 2022 and onwards, Hyundai World Rally Team faced a new challenge.
-Team Principal Andrea Adamo left the team due to personal reasons.
+Team Principal Andrea Adamo left the team for personal reasons.
 Hyundai's new Hyundai i20 N Rally1 Car was neither competitive nor reliable at the first round in Monte Carlo and Tänak and Järveoja retired from the rally.

 Tänak and Järveoja scored their first podium of the season at the Croatia Rally.
-Leader Kalle Rovanperä lost time to Tänak, who was in second place; due to a puncture.
+Leader Kalle Rovanperä lost time to Tänak, who was in second place, due to a puncture.
 In the penultimate stage of the rally Tänak chose soft tyres over Rovanperä's hards, meaning he not only won the stage, but gained 29.8 seconds over Rovanperä and got the overall lead with 1.4 seconds.
-In the powerstage he could not match Rovanperä's time and lost the rally by 4.3 seconds.
+In the power stage, he could not match Rovanperä's time and lost the rally by 4.3 seconds.

 At the Rally Italia Sardegna, Tänak and Järveoja were fighting with Elfyn Evans and later with Esapekka Lappi for the rally lead on Friday after Evans' retirement.
-Tänak took the overall lead on SS4 and lost it on SS7 due to transmission issues and reportedly only having three wheel drive.
+Tänak took the overall lead on SS4 and lost it on SS7 due to transmission issues and reportedly only having three-wheel drive.
 SS8 and 9 were cancelled.
 In the opening stage of Saturday, Lappi crashed and Tänak now lead the rally.
 He held a comfortable lead over Craig Breen and won the rally with 9 stage wins.

+After a retirement in Kenya, Tänak achieved third place in Rally Estonia, but was clearly behind the Toyotas.
+There was not much hope for Finland due to lack of speed and readiness of the Hyundai.
+Tänak was struggling with his Hyundai in Finland, but pushing his car to the limits and risking everything, he beat Toyotas and took his third Rally Finland victory.

+Because Neuville had more points than Tänak, he was the favor going to Ypres Rally.
+Since Rovanperä and Neuville both crashed on Friday, it was up to Tänak to take win also in Belgium and passing Neuville in the championship standings.
+It was clear that Tänak should be Hyundais number one for the title, but a controversial moment in the next rally in Greece.
+Where Neuville was leading the rally in front of Ott and of course should have given his place in favor of Tänak, he maintained his position and took the win since there was no team order.
+Although because Rovanperä was so ahead of Tänak, he secured his title already in the next round in New Zealand.
+Tänak finished the season in second place with 205 points.